ERGO-Code/HiGHS/README.md

     cmake --build .

 This installs the executable `bin/highs`.
-The minimum CMake version required is 3.15.

-To perform a quick test whether the compilation was successful, run
+To test whether the compilation was successful, run

     ctest

-HiGHS can read plain text MPS files and LP files and the following command solves the model in `ml.mps`
+HiGHS can read MPS files and (CPLEX) LP files, and the following command solves the model in `ml.mps`

     highs ml.mps

+HiGHS is installed using the command

+    cmake --install .

+with the optional setting of `--prefix <prefix>  = The installation prefix CMAKE_INSTALL_PREFIX` if it is to be installed anywhere other than the default location.

 Interfaces
 ----------

-There are HiGHS interfaces for C, C#, FORTRAN, and Python in HiGHS/src/interfaces, with example driver files in HiGHS/examples.
+There are HiGHS interfaces for C, C#, FORTRAN, and Python in [HiGHS/src/interfaces](https://github.com/ERGO-Code/HiGHS/blob/master/src/interfaces), with example driver files in [HiGHS/examples](https://github.com/ERGO-Code/HiGHS/blob/master/examples).
 More on language and modelling interfaces can be found at https://ergo-code.github.io/HiGHS/interfaces.html.

 We are happy to give a reasonable level of support via email sent to highsopt@gmail.com.